ngrok/ngrok-docs/docs/integrations/pinwheel/webhooks.md

     ![URL to Publish](img/ngrok_url_configuration_pinwheel.png)

-1. Make sure the response of the previous command is JSON containing a **status** attribute with a value `active`.
+1. Make sure the response of the previous command is JSON containing a **status** attribute with `active` as the value.

 ### Run Webhooks with Pinwheel and ngrok

 Pinwheel sends different request body contents depending on the event you enabled during the webhook registration.

-Because you subscribed your webhook to the **account.added** event, you can trigger new calls to your localhost application by asking users to log into their payroll accounts by using Pinwheel API.
+Because you subscribed your webhook to the **account.added** event, you can trigger new calls to your localhost application by asking users to log into their payroll accounts by using the Pinwheel API.

 Confirm your localhost app receives an event notification and logs both headers and body in the terminal.